neurobagel/documentation/docs/user_guide/preparing_imaging_data.md

 # Preparing the imaging metadata as a table

-To make your dataset's neuroimaging metadata queryable using Neurobagel, you must provide a `.tsv` file that lists each subject's available NIfTI imaging files and modality information following [BIDS](https://bids-specification.readthedocs.io/en/stable/) naming conventions.
+To be able to query information about available neuroimaging data in your dataset, you must provide Neurobagel with a `.tsv` file containing your dataset's neuroimaging metadata.
 We refer to this as a BIDS metadata table.

-The expected format of the table is illustrated in the example below:
+If your dataset is already in [BIDS](https://bids-specification.readthedocs.io/en/stable/), the Neurobagel CLI provides a [`bids2tsv`](cli.md#0-generate-a-bids-metadata-table) command that will automatically generate this table for you.

+The BIDS metadata table lists each subject's available NIfTI imaging files and modality information, using [BIDS](https://bids-specification.readthedocs.io/en/stable/) naming conventions, in the format shown below.

+## Example BIDS metadata table
 sub | ses | suffix | path
 ---- | ---- | ---- | ----
 sub-01 | ses-01 | T1w | /data/bids-examples/synthetic/sub-01/ses-01/anat/sub-01_ses-01_T1w.nii